top of page

 OVERALL DIMENSIONS AND CMF

-The final model, built in Solidworks and edited in Keyshot, spans a maximum height of 98cm, and compacts to 26cm, with a diameter of 7.5cm.
-The colours match the traditional ambulance and uniform colours of first-responders in American television, with reflective tabs to provide visible affordances in all conditions.
-The overall look is heroic, which matches that of the target user.
+The final model spans a maximum height of one meter and compacts to 26cm, with a diameter of 7.5cm.
+The colourway matches traditional first responder gear in America, with reflective tabs to provide visible affordances in all conditions.
+The look is heroic, which matches that of the target user.

 LIGHT HEAD